practicalli/neovim-config-redux/README.md

 git clone git@github.com:practicalli/neovim-config-redux.git $HOME/.config/nvim
 ```

-Run `nvim` without opening any files.
+Run `nvim` without opening any files and press `RTN` at the warning message.

-It is normal to see errors on the first run.
-Although Aniseed and Packer are automatically added, Packer must be called within Neovim to install all the other the packages.

-When you start nvim for the first time it will download packer and aniseed and show some errors, thats normal press enter to ignore and go to the
+When starting `nvim` for the first time, the download packer and aniseed plugins are downloaded and some errors occur as there are more packages to download using the Packer tool.

-In nvim, press `:` and type `PackerInstall`  (or type `Pack` and press `TAB` to cycle through the menu of completions).
+In Neovim, press `:` and type `PackerInstall`  (or type `Pack` and press `TAB` to cycle through the menu of completions).

 `RET` will run :PackerInstall, opening a new window (split) showing the progress of the install.